 Looked after children will always come within the definition of Children in Need, whether they are accommodated under Section 20 of the Children Act 1989 (with parental consent) or in care subject to a Court Order whereby the local authority shares parental responsibility for the child.
 The local authority has a responsibility wherever possible to make arrangements for a looked after child to live with a member of the family (Section 22 of the Children Act 1989).

-For a detailed summary of the meaning and implications of different legal situations, the rights of carers and parents, and the nature of decisions which family and friends carers will be able to make in relation to the child, please see Appendix 1: Caring for Somebody Else's Child - Options.
-Section 4, Different Situations whereby Children may be living with Family and Friend Carers, which sets out the local authority's powers and duties in relation to the various options.
+For a detailed summary of the meaning and implications of different legal situations, the rights of carers and parents, and the nature of decisions which family and friends carers will be able to make in relation to the child, please see Annex A: Caring for Somebody Else's Child - Options.
+Section 4, Different Situations whereby Children may be Living with Family and Friend Carers, which sets out the local authority’s powers and duties in relation to the various options.

 In relation to financial support, the local authority may provide carers of children in need with such support on a regular or one-off basis, under Section 17 of the Children Act 1989.
 This may include discretionary funding based upon a financial means test.
 However, the status of the placement will determine the nature and amount of the financial support and who can authorise its payment.
 The legal status of the child may have a bearing on the levels of financial support which may be available to carers, however.
 There are different legislative provisions which apply to financial support for children living with family or friends in looked after/adoption/special guardianship/Child Arrangements Order arrangements.
 The following sections of this policy set out the financial support that we may provide to family and friends who are caring for children in these different contexts.